How to self-publish your book on Amazon (the ultimate guide)

 Once you’ve picked your overall category, go to the relevant Amazon bestseller list and find our what sub-categories it has that might be relevant to your work.

-Fill your boots!
+And fill your boots.
 Those sub-categories are just made to promote you and your work.

 And you can grab those searchers!